Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 25. Spotted Laurel (Aucuba japonica)

-Green Spotted Laurel (Aucuba japonica) plant with yellow spots
+Spotted Laurel (Aucuba japonica) with yellow splotches.

 Like other laurels, spotted laurel is an easygoing evergreen shrub that works well as both a foundation plant and a hedge.
 It’s best planted in shade or part shade in zones 7 to 10, and thanks to its slow growth habit, it rarely needs pruning.
 Small flowers appear in spring on both male and female plants.
 If pollinated, female plants produce bright red berries in the fall.
 Spotted laurel’s real selling point, though, is its showy foliage of mottled green and gold.